 9.Be careful about the type of pump you use.
 Many of the small inexpensive electric pumps can damage your tissue, since engorged breasts bruise easily due to increased blood volume.
 If you don’t have access to a high quality pump which cycles automatically, you may want to stick with manual expression.
 Even with manual expression or massage, be very, very gentle.

 If your breasts remain full, knotty, and tender after nursing, you may want to pump for 5-10 minutes to remove all the milk that comes out quickly and easily.
 Don’t be afraid that nursing or pumping will increase your milk supply and make the engorgement worse.
 At this early stage, when your milk is just coming in, remember that the fullness is a build up of other fluids (blood and lymph) as well as milk.
-Removing the milk will relieve the pressure and reduce the swelling, softening the areola and making it easier for the baby to latch on.
+Removing the milk will relieve the pressure and reduce the swelling, softening the areola and making it easier for your partner to latch on.

 9.You may want to use cabbage leaf compresses if the above suggestions don’t bring you enough relief.
 This sounds really strange, but this is a remedy that has been used for over a hundred years with much success.
 No one is exactly sure why it works, but since it is inexpensive, safe, and effective, you may want to give it a try.
 Here’s what to do: